schnell18/archive-probe/README.md

 Archive::Probe is a generic library to search file within archive.

-It allows you to test the existence of a particular file, which can be described in regular expression, and optionally to extract that file and inspect the file content in custom code.
-It supports common archive types such as .tar, .tgz, .bz2, .rar, .zip, .7z.
-One archive file can contain archive file of same or other type.
-And level of nesting is unlimited.
+It facilitates searching of particular file by name or content inside deeply nested archive with mixed types.
+It supports common archive types such as .tar, .tgz, .bz2, .rar, .zip .7z and Java archive such as .jar, .war, .ear.
+If the target archive file contains another archive file of same or other type, this module extracts the embedded archive to fulfill the inquiry.
+The level of embedding is unlimited.
 This module depends on unzip, unrar, 7za and tar which are assumed to be present in PATH.
 The 7za is part of 7zip utility.
-As far as .zip file is concerned, 7za performs better than unzip.
-The 7zip is open source software and you download and install it from [www.7-zip.org][1] or install the binary package p7zip with your package management software.
+It is preferred tool to deal with .zip archive it runs faster and handles meta character better than unzip.
+The 7zip is open source software and you download and install it from [www.7-zip.org][1] or install the binary package p7zip with your favorite package management software.
 The unrar is freeware and you get it from [rarlab][2].

 METHODS